tuo-mikko/Layouts/README.md

 ## Beerpong App
 A layout for a mobile site I am working on to help my friends keep track of who is winning in their ongoing beerpong tournaments.
 Currently just for two players, but in the future I would like to make it so anyone can use it.
 Wanted to keep it nice and simple, to make it easy to add results inbetween games.
+I will probably first implement the basic view and addition modal, and then start working on the statistics page.